signaldatascience/R-curriculum/assignments/1-r-programming/1-intro/r-vectors-functions.md

 * Read about how to [define functions in R](http://www.r-bloggers.com/how-to-write-and-debug-an-r-function/).

 We'll first use custom functions to look at the unproven [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), proposed in 1937 by the German mathematician [Lothar Collatz](https://en.wikipedia.org/wiki/Lothar_Collatz).
 Although the problem is easy to state, it has been notoriously difficult to prove.
+The conjecture has [deep connections](http://math.stackexchange.com/a/10608/131036) to the structure of the natural numbers and their prime factorizations.

 * Make a function `collatz(n)` that takes in a positive integer `n` and returns `n/2` if `n` is even or `3n+1` if `n` is odd.
 Play around with this---what's the limiting behavior as you apply this function repeatedly, e.g. taking `collatz(collatz(collatz(collatz(collatz(n)))))`?